-- h) Sensors on the above list that are originally fitted to the standard machine may be replaced with alternative sensors, however they must be included in the Superbike Kit System and inside the total price (Art.
-2.4.9.1.c). - i) 2 further additional sensor channels (that are not included in the above list) may be added to the machine.
+- g) Sensors on the above list that are originally fitted to the standard machine may be replaced with alternative sensors, however they must be included in the Superbike Kit System and inside the total price (Art.
+2.4.9.1.c). - h) Fuel Flow-Meter Sensor or Fuel Temperature sensor will be directly connected to the FIM Rev Logger by the CAN (according to the FIM .dbc communication protocol). - i) 2 further additional sensor channels (that are not included in the above list) may be added to the machine.
 They may only be used for data acquisition and not for any control strategy.
 These sensors must be declared to the FIM SBK Technical Director, they may be changed only between meetings and if changed a new declaration must be made.
-Torque sensors may only be used during Free Practice. - j) Redundant/doubled sensors are allowed but must be included in the Superbike Kit System if they are required for safe operation. - k) Analogue/Logic to CAN sensors are allowed. - l) The sensors originally fitted to the homologated machine and used as homologated, will not be included in the price limit. - m) When the following sensors are damaged through crashes they may be replaced by part of the same function but do not have to be the same specific part from the Superbike Kit System: - i) Fork and Shock Potentiometers - ii) Brake pressure sensors - iii) Gear shift sensor (but must remain the same type included with the kit i.e. Load cell, switch etc.) - n) Before the final pre-season test, before the mid-season test(s) or at the season midpoint and within three hours of the last race of the season any firmware / software updates being used by the reference teams must be made available to all same manufacturer customer WSBK teams (more frequent updates are allowed). - o) The manufacturer must provide current strategies but may remove the ability to change or see these settings, base mapping must be provided. - p) Only firmware and software from the FIM/DWO eligible software and firmware list may be used. - q) Reference Teams may use any development firmware and software which will be made available to teams according to the update schedule.
+Torque sensors may only be used during Free Practice. - j) Redundant/doubled sensors are allowed but must be included in the Superbike Kit System if they are required for safe operation. - k) Analogue/Logic to CAN sensors are allowed. - l) The sensors originally fitted to the homologated machine and used as homologated, will not be included in the price limit. - m) When the following sensors are damaged through crashes they may be replaced by part of the same function but do not have to be the same specific part from the Superbike Kit System: - i) Fork and Shock Potentiometers - ii) Brake pressure sensors - iii) Gear shift sensor (but must remain the same type included with the kit i.e. Load cell, switch etc.) - n) Before the final pre-season test, before the mid-season test(s) or at the season midpoint and within three hours of the last race of the season any firmware / software updates being used by the reference teams must be made available to all same manufacturer customer WSBK teams (more frequent updates are allowed). - o) The manufacturer must provide current strategies but may remove the ability to change or see these settings, base mapping must be provided. - p) Only firmware and software from the FIM/DWO eligible software and firmware list may be used.

-- r) Any essential hardware updates required must be made available to customer teams from the same race as the reference team and available free of charge to update those Superbike Kit Systems purchased in the current season. - s) The dashboard must display compulsory flags and messages contact sbk.technical.director@fim.ch for more information. - t) All shift lights must be only "White". - u) Transponder and X2 Link Unit are NOT included in the "Superbike Kit System". - v) The selection of logged channels is free. - w) Coils and coil drivers are free and must be included in the Superbike Kit System if altered. - x) No other external ignition/injection controllers, traction control modules or other active expansion modules or calculation units may be fitted unless included in the Superbike System. - y) The reference team must use the current seasons "Superbike Kit System".
+- q) Reference Teams may use any development firmware and software which will be made available to teams according to the update schedule. - r) Any essential hardware updates required must be made available to customer teams from the same race as the reference team and available free of charge to update those Superbike Kit Systems purchased in the current season. - s) The dashboard must display compulsory flags and messages contact sbk.technical.director@fim.ch for more information. - t) All shift lights must be only "White". - u) Transponder and X2 Link Unit are NOT included in the "Superbike Kit System". - v) The selection of logged channels is free. - w) Coils and coil drivers are free and must be included in the Superbike Kit System if altered. - x) No other external ignition/injection controllers, traction control modules or other active expansion modules or calculation units may be fitted unless included in the Superbike System. - y) The reference team must use the current seasons "Superbike Kit System".
 No backdated part may be used. - z) Superbike kit systems remain eligible for 3 seasons (first season inclusive).